dsatrawada/csc-481-codenames/README.md

 Your guess (P to pass):
 ```
+The game ends when we either
+1. Have no more agent words to guess (Winning)
+2. Have no more opponent words to guess (Losing)
+3. Guess an  assasin word (Losing)

+When the game ends, the simulation will print the final verdict, and how many turns we have used.

 #### Option 2 - Play a game with a robot being the agent
 In this option, after the we provide a clue at each turn, the bot will attempt to guess the correct words.
-Notice that the bot cannot *pass* to the next turn, like a human player.
+Notice that the bot *cannot* pass to the next turn, like a human player.
 ```
 ----------------------------------------------------------------
 AGENT WORDS: 9               OPPONENT WORDS: 8